The-Abe/templates/README.md

 # Templates

-Template files to use with envsubst.
+Jinja2 template files to use with the parser in bin/parse.

-Cat the file, pipe to `envsubst` write to destination.
-Easy peasy.

-`cat example.file | foo=bar envsubst > destination.file`
+Just call `parse template.jinja output.ext` and it will ask you to fill in the variables it finds in the template.